Azure/azure-sdk-for-go/sdk/containers/azcontainerregistry/autorest.md

             "in": "header",
             "type": "string",
             "description": "Range of bytes identifying the desired block of content represented by the body.
 Start must the end offset retrieved via status check plus one.
 Note that this is a non-standard use of the Content-Range header."
         });
-        $.parameters.push({
-            "name": "Content-Length",
-            "in": "header",
-            "type": "string",
-            "description": "Length of the chunk being uploaded, corresponding the length of the request body."
-        });
 ```